Is Christmas 2020 Cancelled?

-Due to continued COVID-19 outbreaks, it’s likely that Thanksgiving 2020 will look different this year.
-As we come upon the national holiday, you may wonder if Thanksgiving 2020 is canceled.
+Due to continued COVID-19 outbreaks, it’s likely that Christmas 2020 will look different this year.
+As we come upon the national holiday, you may wonder if Christmas 2020 is canceled.
 However, the answer will largely depend on your comfort level.
-Here are some things to consider when planning a COVID safe Thanksgiving during the coronavirus pandemic.
+Here are some things to consider when planning a COVID safe Christmas during the coronavirus pandemic.

 - Who are you inviting?